How To Paint Faux Terracotta Pumpkins

 I even mixed the two different paint colors (the lighter and the darker color) unevenly with the baking soda and just brushed it on. (see the small mixing bowl in the photo below?)

-I did apply two coats of the darker uneven baking soda paint color on the entire pumpkin which you can see in my video.
+I did apply two coats of the darker uneven baking soda paint color on the entire pumpkin (pumpkin stem included) which you can see in my video.

-When dried follow that up with the lighter color unevenly and only one coat.
-You don’t want to cover all of the darker color though.
+When the second coat of paint has dried follow that up with the lighter color unevenly and only one coat.
+You don’t want to cover all of the earlier darker color.
+Different color variations and shading is key for this project.

 The finished pumpkin doesn’t look nearly as textured as the wet one which you can see in the finished photos.

-Lastly, I dry-brushed some of the white paint over the dried pumpkins.
+Lastly, I dry-brushed some of the white paint over the dry pumpkins.
+This is basically a simple whitewash.
 Make sure to wipe off most of the white onto a paper towel before brushing it on.
 You definitely don’t need a lot of white paint for this step.

 I’ve seen others just dusting the baking soda powder onto the paint and then slightly brushing it off but the number one reason I didn’t want to just dust it is that the pumpkins get a bit wet out on our covered porch and it would wash off.
-To be sure nothing happens to your terracotta pumpkins you can finish them off with a clear matte or ultra-flat sealant like this one HERE.
+To be sure nothing happens to your terracotta pumpkins.
+You can finish them off with a clear matte finish by applying ultra-flat sealant.
 I love MINWAX Polycrylic and use it for a lot of my paint projects.
 I did not apply a sealant because I want to test out how they last over time without it.

 Photos of finished DIY terracotta pumpkin Jack-O’-Lantern

 I really haven’t been into fall decorating in the past couple of years but my simple cozy porch has gotten me motivated again this year to try to move on from summer to fall.
-I just love summer so much that it’s always a very sad time for me.
+It is always a sad time for me when summer comes to an end.
 I honestly hate bringing my plants inside the home when it gets too cold outside.

 The porch is just so much better with all the greenery.
 If you are new around here, make sure you also check out my latest blog post about how I repainted our porch in this checkerboard pattern floor and my recent fall home tour for more porch and home photos.

-Check out the rest of my fall home tour HERE.
+Check out the rest of my fall home tour.

 Look at my black and white Halloween porch from 2016.
 Can you even believe this is the same porch?
 Crazy what some paint and thrifted furniture can accomplish.
 Those were the times when my kids were little and loved this type of Halloween decor.